Thien Cung cave

 This grotto is recently discovered, one of the most

-beautiful grottoes in Ha Long Bay.
+grottoes in Ha Long Bay.
 Legend has it, that

 beautiful young lady named May (cloud), caught the eye